redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

 If this is a relatively clean system that has never had OpenStack installed on it, you will probably see a few network devices for the first command.
 They will most likely have names like "eth0", "lo" or "p1p1".
 You may have a "virbr0" as well.
 In any case, there might be 4 or 5 interfaces displayed.
 If you like the short, tidyness of this output with all of the nice short names, assigned IP addresses, etc. and take comfort in that kind of thing: take a good last, fond look.
 If all goes well, this is the last time it will be like that.
 In contrast, ` ip netns ` probably displays nothing or an error.

-Now, let's setup our baseline OpenStack install with Neutron enabled
+Now, let's setup our baseline OpenStack install with Neutron enabled.

     packstack --allinone --os-quantum-install=y